paul-hammant/subversion_testing/README.md

 brew install subversion
 ```

-# The test of Subversion

-To see the Subvsersion merge-tracking bug:
+# To see the Subvsersion merge-tracking bug

 ```
 ./reset.sh